questionmark/qm-oap-docs/doc/qmwise/results.rst

     itself.

-    Consider using snapshots in combination with the newer :od:feed:`Attempts` feed for this type of project.
+    Consider using snapshots in combination with the newer :od:feed:`deliveryodata.Attempts` feed for this type of project.
     The only exception to this use case would be when the result info record is known to already exist, for example if you are creating a new result after re-scoring an existing one.
 In that case you would not need to call this method.

     For assessments that have been created *and* delivered externally you must create a unique Question ID (see :ref:`midlid` for important information about the valid set of IDs) for each question